HRK Eagles Co-Ed Track and Field (Spring 2019)

 Mandatory Parent Meeting/First Practice: The first team practice will be held on Monday, March 4th, at the Village Church of Gurnee.
 The parent meeting will be held during the first practice; the head coach will go over team information, volunteer sign-ups, answer any questions, etc.

 Meets: Meet dates, times, and details are still being arranged by the conference organizer.
 (This information is usually finalized by mid-April.)
 Meets are typically divided by age group (4th-6th grades, 7th-8th grades, and 9th-12th grades).
+(Third graders do not participate in meets.)
 Some meets combine grade levels.
 (There will probably be two-three meets each for the 4th-6th grades group and the 7th-8th grades group.
 There will probably be one conference meet for the 4th-8th grades groups on a Saturday in May.)
+This season, there will be five high school level meets (including an invitational championship).
 We usually meet together as a team for warm-ups at 3:30 p.m.; the meets usually end around 6:00 p.m.
 We may have a few out-of-conference meets; details will be given once they are finalized.

 Weather: For outdoor practices, we will practice even if it is cold (so please wear or bring extra layers of clothes) or rainy.
 If it is too rainy, snowy, thundering, low wind chills are present, or the ground is too mushy, a practice may be moved to an indoor location.
 If a practice is moved, you should be notified by 1:00 p.m. that day.
 Most meets will not be cancelled (even for bad weather), due to rescheduling conflicts within the conference.
 (This is especially true of high school meets.)
 Please be prepared to participate in each meet.
 Practice and meet changes will be communicated via the HRK website, so please make sure you sign up to receive email/text notifications about any changes.
 (Downloading the free SI Play app makes communications on the go easier.)